KerrickC/Evolution_Simulator/README.md

 python3 -m http.server
 ```

+## Rules

+* Specimens with a white dot have a mutation
+* Specimens with green dot have the 'predate' mutation, allowing them to consume the other species
+* Each species start out with a population of 5
+* Vegitation regenerates when there are less then 10 left in the environment
+* First species to wipe the other out wins

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.